 Children's Hospital Colorado is committed to excellence in caring for kids.
 That includes preventing complications related to care.
-Below is an overview of prevention measures for hospital-acquired conditions for our locations throughout the region.
+Below is an overview of prevention measures for hospital-acquired conditions we take at our locations throughout the region.

 Why do we measure the occurrence of HACs?

-If a patient experiences a HAC, we have systems and processes in place to quickly identify and respond to the complication.
-This helps us treat the child as quickly and effectively as possible and identify ways to prevent the issue in the future.
+If a patient experiences an HAC, we have systems and processes in place to quickly identify and respond to the complication.
+These formalized patient safety initiatives help us treat the patient as quickly and effectively as possible and to identify ways to prevent the issue in the future.

-- Target Zero: Eliminating Preventable Harm - Children’s Colorado has a patient safety program called Target Zero: Eliminating Preventable Harm.
-This is a multi-year effort and includes many projects and approaches to improving patient safety in our hospitals and clinics.
+- Target Zero: Eliminating Preventable Harm: Children’s Colorado has a patient safety program called Target Zero: Eliminating Preventable Harm.
+This is a multi-year effort and includes many projects, trainings, programs and approaches all aimed at improving patient safety in our hospitals and clinics.

-- Identify and prevent risks - Many of our patients have complicated diseases that put them at a higher risk for many common complications of care.
+- Identifying and preventing risks: Many of our patients have complicated conditions and diseases that put them at a higher risk for the common complications of care.
 Because of this, we identify their risks and put in place various prevention strategies to help lower their risk and prevent hospital-acquired conditions and complications from happening.

-- Learning from the best - We are collaborating with almost 80 other children’s hospitals around the country to learn together how to eliminate preventable patient harm.
-Our nurses and physicians follow national standards and help develop new strategies and best practices to reduce risks both here and in other children’s hospitals.
+- Learning from the best: We are collaborating with more than 100 other children’s hospitals around the country so that together we can learn how to eliminate preventable patient harm.
+Our nurses and physicians follow national standards and help develop new strategies and best practices aimed at reducing risks to patients both here and in other children’s hospitals across the nation.

-- Create a safe environment - Children's Colorado is committed to excellence in caring for kids.
-We work tirelessly to create a safe environment for our patients, and we’re always looking for new ways to improve safety at Children's Colorado.
+- Creating a safe environment: Children's Colorado is committed to excellence in caring for kids.
+We work tirelessly to create a safe environment for our patients, and we’re always looking for new ways to improve safety at our hospital.

-- Involve patients and families - Patients and families play the central role in our health care teams and are involved in patient safety efforts in their own care, empowering them to be their own advocates.
-Patients and their families are also important members of many of the committees and teams working on continuously improving care at Children’s Colorado.
+- Involving patients and families: Patients and families play a central role in our healthcare teams.
+We educate and involve families in patient safety efforts related to their own care, empowering them to be their own advocates.
+Patients and their families are also important members of many of the committees and teams that are working to continuously improve care at Children’s Colorado.

 See how our hospital and departments compare

-See outcomes and data from our Breathing Institute, Center for Cancer and Blood Disorders, Heart Institute and Orthopedics Institute.
+See outcomes and data from our Breathing Institute, Center for Cancer and Blood Disorders, Heart Institute, Colorado Fetal Care Center and Orthopedics Institute.
 We've also published our most recent patient experience ratings, so you can see honest feedback from parents and patients about the care they receive.